FilipRuman/pages/src/content/docs/parser/type_parsing_functions.md

 ```

 #### function
-wraps data type that it got in arrays of parsed length while the current token kind is a open bracket.
+wraps data type that it got in arrays of parsed length while the current token kind is a open bracket `[`.

 <details>
 <summary> ⚠️ Implementation </summary>